Igonato/django-starter-2025/README.md

 ## TODO

-- [ ] Add Docker and docker-compose configurations
+- [x] Add basic Docker and docker-compose configurations
+- [ ] Add a dedicated container for development?
+- [ ] SSL support for local development?
-- [ ] Set up Ansible playbooks for deployment
+- [ ] Set up Ansible playbooks for a VPS deployment with a GitHub Action
-- [ ] Add Terraform configurations for infrastructure provisioning
 - [ ] Add example of DRF API setup
-- [ ] Add example of background worker configuration
+- [ ] Add example of Celery worker configuration
 - [ ] Add example of Channels
+- [ ] Implement a deployment guide for VPS
-- [ ] Implement a deployment guide for various hosting providers
+- [ ] Implement a deployment guide for Kubernetes
+- [ ] Implement a guide for adding a SPA to the mix
+- [ ] Describe files and folder structure

 ## Contributing